drshahizan/book-eda/tools/r.md

 R is commonly used within **RStudio**, an **integrated development environment (IDE)** for simplified statistical analysis, visualization, and reporting.
 R applications can be used directly and interactively on the web via **Shiny**.
 R beginners can also use these libraries as they are easy to use and can help them quickly understand the dataset with a few code lines.

-## Automated Exploratory Data Analysis packages
+Automated Exploratory Data Analysis packages that will be described consist of DataExplorer, GGally, SmartEDA, tableone and dataMaid.

 ## DataExplorer